souste/memory-card/README.md

 - Get points for clicking on a card
 - Game resets to 0 if a card is selected twice
 - Game keeps track on the Best (Highest) Score
+- Images were obtained from The Cat API